ellieb211/Homework-3/README.md

 make a plot
-Using this in order to identify the relationship between the the modality of recommendation and recommendation followed This showed significant results for visual recommendations - not significant for auditory
+Using this in order to identify the relationship between the the modality of recommendation and recommendation followed This showed significant results for visual recommendations - not significant for auditory Adding in another variable for the distinction material - by creating a linear model, how composite intellect and modality of recommendation can affect whether the recommendation is followed. fit <- lm(RecommendationFollowed ~ Mode + CompositeIntellect, data=recommendations) This code created the new model with the added variable